IGenBench: Benchmarking the Reliability of Text-to-Infographic Generation: Evaluation Protocol

 \myline{Question Taxonomy.} To systematically capture all critical aspects of infographic fidelity, we establish a taxonomy of 10 question types through expert consensus.
 Three visualization experts independently examined 300 randomly sampled infographic cases from our dataset, iteratively discussing and refining the categorization until reaching full agreement.
 The resulting taxonomy covers: (i) \textit{Title \& Subtitle}, verifying headings and title area text; (ii) \textit{Chart/Diagram Type}, identifying the visualization form; (iii) \textit{Decorative / Non-data Elements}, verifying icons and illustrations; (iv) \textit{Annotations \& Callouts}, checking numeric labels and explanatory text; (v) \textit{Axes \& Scales}, examining axis labels and tick marks; (vi) \textit{Legend \& Category Mapping}, validating color/shape/symbol keys; (vii) \textit{Data Marks}, checking primary visual objects representing data; (viii) \textit{Data Completeness}, ensuring all required data items appear; (ix) \textit{Data Ordering}, verifying visual sequences match intended sorting logic; and (x) \textit{Data Encoding}, verifying mappings from data to visual properties.
 The full definitions and examples can be found in Table~\ref{tab:question_types}.

 \myline{Prompt Decomposition.} Given an input prompt $p$, we first extract a set of prompt-derived verification questions $\mathcal{Q}_p(p) = \{q_1, \ldots, q_m\}$ by decomposing the prompt into atomic constraints.
-Each $q_i$ is a self-contained yes/no question designed to be answerable solely by inspecting the generated infographic, without relying on external knowledge or implicit assumptions.
+Specifically, we split the prompt into individual sentences, and then use an LLM to convert each sentence into a self-contained yes/no verification question.
+Each $q_i$ is designed to be answerable solely by inspecting the generated infographic, without relying on external knowledge or implicit assumptions.
 Each question targets a specific visual or textual element based on our question taxonomy.
 For example, given a prompt requesting ``an infographic with title `Online dominiert den Versandhandel' and a horizontal grouped bar chart,'' we generate separate questions: one verifying the title presence (\textit{Title \& Subtitle}), and another confirming the chart type (\textit{Chart/Diagram Type}).
+The full prompt used for question generation is provided in Appendix~\ref{appendix:prompts}.

 \paragraph{Expert-Informed Augmentation.} Beyond explicit prompt specifications, we augment the question set with expert-informed verification questions $\mathcal{Q}_e(p) = \{q'_1, \ldots, q'_n\}$ grounded in visualization best practices.
 These questions instantiate three critical requirements that may be implicit in prompts: \textit{Data Completeness} (whether all required data items appear correctly), \textit{Data Ordering} (whether the visual ordering follows the specified ranking), and \textit{Data Encoding} (whether visual sizes and proportions accurately reflect the underlying data magnitudes).
 For each chart in the infographic, we instantiate these seed requirements into concrete, chart-specific yes/no questions following our question taxonomy.
 The final question set is the union: $\mathcal{Q}(p) = \mathcal{Q}_p(p) \cup \mathcal{Q}_e(p)$.